 I love using choice boards with kids!
 They are a great way to let children guide their own learning.
-If you are in a position that you are starting to homeschool, or need activities for children, or students to do at home, choice boards are a great option.
+If you are in a position that you are starting to homeschool, or need activities for children, or students to do at home through virtual learning, choice boards are a great option.

-Choice boards are valuable during times of distant/online learning and for homeschooling and these boards are filled with enough ideas to last you all year!
+Choice boards are valuable during times of distant/online learning and to homeschool and these boards are filled with enough ideas to last you all year!

 Teaching, and learning, look different right now as many schools and classrooms have gone online.
 Teaching virtually has many challenges.
 Not knowing what supplies and materials children have available to them at home can be difficult for planning.

 I have included a FREE choice board that includes an activity for each subject area that children can easily do at home.
 It also give you an example of what my other choice boards, available to purchase, are like in terms of activities.

 All of the choice boards are are teacher created and curriculum based.
 Best of all, they are kid friendly and fun!

 They are designed for children in grades k-3, but the ideas and activities are a great review for older children, and a beneficial introduction for younger children.